Contact Academic Advising

 Got a quick question to ask?
 Fifteen minute drop-ins are available at the following locations:

 - Student Central

 - Surrey Advising Centre for underclared students with quick program and course planning questions

-When booking please keep in mind the following:
+When attending a drop-in please keep in mind the following: